kingcoconut/Notes/README.md

 * Completed initial menu with 'tty-prompt' gem
 * Completed note taking method
 * Completion of quiz method
-* Partial completion note review method with 'tty table'.
+* Partial completion note review method with 'tty-table'.
 Issues with the output to table and borders

 ---
 ## Thursday, 21st Nov 2019 - Completing application:

+* changed 'tty-table' gem to "terminal-table" due to ease of use
+* added export functionality to yaml
+* added the ability to export the review notes terminal output to text file
+* fixes to menu
+* creation of tests
+* modularised methods and classes